-After the peace of '83, a large proportion of those so tenderly and affectionately denominated the U. E. Loyalists, for fighting for a vanquished crown against a triumphant people, were, for want of means to remove, constrained contrary to their inclination, to remain in the United States, the forsaken of both parties.
+After the peace of '83, a large proportion of those so tenderly and affectionately denominated the U. E. Loyalists, for fighting for a vanquished crown against a triumphant people, were, for want of means to remove, constrained, contrary to their inclination, to remain in the United States, the forsaken of both parties.
 It is remarkable, that the American Independence was recognised by the British government without a solitary sentence in the treaty of peace to secure their safety or protect their interests.
 They were unceremoniously left to the mercy of the conquerors.
 It seemed like an ungenerous abondonment; but the issue proved that the new republics could not only achieve their liberty, but justly value and nobly use it.
 The U. E.'s were left to the mortifying and humiliating view of a revolution unparalleled in the history of the world, the success of which they labored to defeat, and the glory of which their conduct tarnished.
 They were thus left as the enemies of liberty, among a free people; as surviving warriors of loyalty, who had aimed wounds and death against their offspring, kindred, and friends; and they lived under these circumstances, a life of compunction, remorse, and shame, with the finger of scorn pointed, by their own children, against them, as the friends of despotism and as traitors to the cause of their country.

-Immediately on Gov. Simcoe's assuming the reins of government, which was eight years after the peace, these unfortunate advocates of British supremacy wrote to Simcoe, showing him their unpleasant situation, and requesting to know what encouragement the government would give them on coming to Canada, and renewing their alle-A proclamation was forthwith issued, to all such, to come to the province.
+Immediately on Gov. Simcoe's assuming the reins of government, which was eight years after the peace, these unfortunate advocates of British supremacy wrote to Simcoe, showing him their unpleasant situation, and requesting to know what encouragement the government would give them on coming to Canada, and renewing their allegiance.
+A proclamation was forthwith issued, to all such, to come to the province.
 Grants of the finest and most fertile waste lands of the Crown, were secured to them and their children, and they were assured they should have nothing to envy in the country they were about to leave.
-Relying, with the most emplicit confidence, on the faith and sincerity of the proclamation, they gladly accepted the overture; and abandoned the happy and prosperous country they attempted to enslave, with its free institutions, went to repose for second time beneath the congenial shade of the "image and transcript" of the British Constitution.
+Relying, with the most implicit confidence, on the faith and sincerity of the proclamation, they gladly accepted the overture; and abandoned the happy and prosperous country they attempted to enslave, with its free institutions, went to repose for second time beneath the congenial shade of the "image and transcript" of the British Constitution.

 In England, they have a King, with his executive council, commonly called his Cabinet, selected from his Privy Council, a House of Lords, and a House of Commons.
 In Canada they have corresponding institutions, viz. a representative of the King, with an executive council, a legislative council, and House of Assembly.
 In operation, it was supposed that these institutions would in a manner correspond with Great Britain; and that the executive council, under oath, would as fully and freely advise the Lieut.
-Governor on their affairs, as the cabinet ministers in England advitranscrip agement of coe anno for want to compl hieve he U. v of a l, the ory of eft as viving death v lived morse, r own n and eins of these Simquestwould ir allel such, ; fertile their othing elving, icerity e; and temptose for image land advised the King.
+Governor on their affairs, as the cabinet ministers in England advised the King.
 This is what the "image and transcript" was supposed to confer for the internal management of their purely domestic affairs.
 It is what Simcoe announced; it was what their liberties demanded, and for want of which their liberties have dwindled away.